 Effective July 24, 2007, the minimum wage for tipped employees is $3.35 per hour with a maximum tip credit against minimum wage of $3.90.
 A tipped employee is classified as someone who regularly receives more than $30 a month in tips.
 To determine the wage of tipped employees, an employee’s tips combined with the employer’s cash wage must equal the minimum hourly wage.

 What’s happening with the minimum wage in Idaho beyond 2020?

 The Idaho state legislature is not currently considering any bills that would increase the minimum wage.
 However, there is a minimum wage increase initiative that is currently circulating for a $12 minimum wage in Idaho.
 The initiative was set to increase the minimum wage to $8.75 per hour in 2021 and have the Idaho minimum wage in 2024 set at $12 per hour.

 The Idaho minimum wage increase initiative was not on the November 2020 ballot as an initiated state statute.
 On March 17, 2020, Idahoans for a Fair Wage announced that they were suspending their signature drive due to the coronavirus pandemic.
 The campaign reported having collected more than 32,00

 How should small business owners prepare for minimum wage increases?

-Idaho’s minimum wage has remained the same for 10 years, but it’s a good idea to discuss minimum wage law with your accountant and lawyer, to ensure that you remain in compliance.
+Although Idaho’s minimum wage has remained the same for more than 10 years, it’s a good idea to discuss minimum wage law with your accountant and lawyer to ensure that you remain in compliance and avoid payroll mistakes.